Menu

 - Participation in local competitions and festivals.

-- Year 6 Sports Leaders.
+- Year 6 Sports Leaders and lunchtime Play Leaders.

 3. It is broad and balanced.